PoopyButthole6969/Insurgency-Sandstorm-Perfect-Settings/README.md

 The file path to apply these files should be C:\ Users \ [user profile] \ local \ appdata \ insurgency \ saved \ config \ WindowsClient
 Copy and paste both of these files to this folder.

 The other files in this repository are presets that I've come to like.
+My current favorite is [new.ini] This is basically just a tonemapper to perfect the colors.
-My current favorite is [revised.ini] Just download the latest ReShade, and follow the instructions to install all shaders available.
+Just download the latest ReShade, and follow the instructions to install all shaders available.
 Then, copy and paste the three .ini files into the root folder of Sandstorm.
 For me it's C:\\--\ steam \ steamapps \ common \ sandstorm